wohaco/despace/pioneer_venus_2.md

 All four probes were to enter the planet’s atmosphere at the same time and conduct parallel probes at four points as far apart as possible.
 The radio signals from probes were used to characterize the winds, turbulence, and propagation in the atmosphere.

 The instrument composition of the large probe included a neutral particle mass spectrometer, a gas chromatograph, temperature, pressure, acceleration sensors, solar and infrared radiometers, a cloud particle spectrometer and a nephelometer.
-Three small probes, weighing 90 kg each, using temperature sensors, pressure, acceleration, nephelometers and balance radiometer to study the radiation balance in the atmosphere.
+Three small probes, weighing 90 ㎏ each, using temperature sensors, pressure, acceleration, nephelometers and balance radiometer to study the radiation balance in the atmosphere.

 [![](f/project/p/pioneer_venus_2/pic06_thumb.jpg)](f/project/p/pioneer_venus_2/pic06.jpg)